4-4: Shirley's Grave

 Shirley was a sheltered daughter born from parents that founded a successful business.
 She was always pressured to learn being elite in all ways possible, such as having proper table manners, learning the piano, and excelling in her studies.
 Being an only child, she had no one to cling onto, so she diligently followed her parents silently.

 At the age of 12, her parents, Martin and Jane, were starting to have less and less time to be at home, so Jane’s father Gilbert insisted that Shirley stay with him and his widowed daughter Josephine.
 Despite being one of the lead scientists in the creation of the serums for the upcoming Global Unification War, Gilbert made sure to have enough time so that Shirley didn’t feel alone when at home after school.
-This setup became the new family for the girl named Shirley, and she was happier with all the attention and effort being given to making her happy.
-They were also a lot less strict on him, so the newfound sense of freedom was a breath of fresh air for her.
+This setup became the new family for the girl named Shirley, and she was happier with all the attention she was receiving.
+They were also a lot less strict on her, so the newfound sense of freedom was a breath of fresh air for her.

 Skip to 4 years later, at a point when Shirley was permanently staying with her aunt and uncle with her parents visiting every now and then.
 Josephine was still single, but she claimed that taking care of Shirley came first.
 Gilbert and the other scientists, meanwhile, have finished creating the general serum and his country’s portion was given to him.